Definition and Example of Arbitrage

 Arbitrage is a trading strategy whereby you simultaneously buy and sell similar securities, currencies, or other assets in two different markets at two different prices or rates to capitalize on the differential between the markets.
 Assuming the investor sells at a higher price than the purchase price after accounting for the exchange rate between the markets, for example, they can leverage the mismatch between the markets into a risk-free profit.

 How Arbitrage Works

-In an efficient market where stocks, bonds, currencies, and other assets are priced according to their true value, there should be no arbitrage opportunities.
+In an efficient market where stocks, bonds, currencies, and other assets are priced according to their true values, there should be no arbitrage opportunities.
 But global markets are sometimes inefficient, giving rise to price or rate mismatches between markets.
 Investors can and do make money from these inefficiencies through a process known as arbitrage.

 Of course, arbitrage can’t happen unless there are pricing discrepancies between financial institutions.
 And nowadays, such price discrepancies can last a matter of milliseconds.
 In addition, they're usually minuscule, so it generally doesn’t make sense to attempt arbitrage strategies unless you have a sizable amount to invest.

 As such, arbitrage is more often carried out by so-called “high-frequency traders” who have knowledge of foreign-exchange markets and use algorithms, ultra-fast computers, and internet connections to scan markets and execute high volumes of orders quickly.

 Types of Arbitrage